St Helens Hospitals, New Zealand: Wellington

 Grace Neill, who was Assistant Inspector of Hospital and committed to improving maternity services and health care for mothers and babies, set up the first St Helens in 1905.
 Neill found premises in Rintoul St, Newtown, equipped the building and hired a matron and sub-matron in the space of three weeks; the hospital opened on 29 May 1905.
-However the building was not suitable and the hospital relocated to a larger building in Colombo St, Newtown in September 1908.
-This building proved too small and in 1909 a new site was acquired but this too was regarded as unsuitable and another site was purchased in Coromandel Street, Newtown in 1910.
+However the building was not suitable and the hospital relocated to a larger building at 38A Colombo St, Newtown in September 1908.
+This building proved too small and in 1909 a new site was acquired but this too was regarded as unsuitable and another site was purchased at 109 Coromandel Street, Newtown in 1910.
 The hospital was opened on 2 July 1912 and could accommodate 30 patients.

 A new maternity hospital building was built at Wellington Hospital in 1965, and control of St Helens transferred to the Wellington Hospital Board in 1966.
 Twelve years later it was decided that St Helens would close and its services were moved to Wellington Women's Hospital.
 This was met with opposition to the medicalisation of birth in the new hospital and the reduction of women's right to choose the type of birth and post-natal care they desired.
 The St Helens building remained empty for eleven years and was finally sold to private developers for conversion to apartments.